How to Set Up Goals and Achieve Success

 "Atomic Habits" by James Clear

-The book offers a proven framework for building good habits and breaking bad ones.
-The key isn't willpower—it's having the right system in place to support lasting change.
+The book offers a proven framework for building good habits and breaking bad ones by creating effective systems for long-term change.

 book2